wwymak/til/linux/setting_up_new_hard_drive.md

 11. you can also change disk settings e.g. automount on startup using `sudo gnome-disks`

+12. Also, change the owner of the disk from root to your user e.g. `sudo chown -R myuser path/to/new_harddrive`

 ```
 GPT fdisk (gdisk) version 1.0.3